Shrubhubs Guide to Backyard PergolasPublished: 02/08/2022 | Updated: 29/03/2023

 Is there anything quite like that feeling of morning serenity?
 When the sun begins to peak over the mountains, the dew is still in the air, and the start of a new day is filled with hope.

-From those first rays of sun to the last, sometimes it’s nice to be outdoors and soak it all in.
-Now although sunshine is usually our friend, sometimes we want to enjoy it without having to deal with the direct light.
+From those first rays of the sun to the last, sometimes it’s nice to be outdoors and soak it all in.
+Now although sunshine is usually our friend, sometimes we want to enjoy it without having to deal with direct light.
 Maybe we just want to avoid some UV rays since we are not wearing our sunscreen, or simply because it's too hot.
-This is where backyard pergolas enter the conversation.
+This is where the pergola enters the conversation.

-Backyard pergolas are a great way to allow yourself some shade & privacy without restricting the space in your yard.
-Pergolas vary from gazebos to awnings to small shaded areas on your patio and depending on what you’re aiming for there is a pergola to match!
+Pergolas are a great way to allow yourself some shade & privacy in your outdoor space without restricting the space in your garden.
+Pergolas vary from gazebos to awnings to small, shaded areas on your patio, and depending on what you’re aiming for there is a pergola to match!

 Types of Pergolas

-Thatched pergolas embodied that tropical vacation by the beach look.
+Thatched pergolas embodied that tropical vacation-by-the-beach look.
 They are usually created using thick raw material and come to a point or have a more triangular look on top.
-Great for yards with tropical plants and intricate pools.
+Great for backyards with tropical plants and intricate pools.